-The GaMEP compiled a list of frequently asked questions and answers in areas such as General Inquiries, ISO Registration, and Lean Consortium.
+The GaMEP compiled a list of frequently asked questions and answers about our organization.
 If you have a question that is not on this list, contact us.

 General Questions and Answers